lsexton21/ui-portfolio/markdowns/lampStack.md

 ## Example of LAMP stack for local development

-This is one example of a docker container that I have built.
+This is one example of a docker container that I have built for local development.
 I chose this one to share because it builds the newest versions of everything and includes a custom dockerfile build and a custom file to configure apache's vhost settings for routing purposes.
 I used this to locally develop a LAMP stack application.

 ---

-#### This is the dockerfile to create the custom php-8.2-apache server with custom apache vhost configs
+#### This is the dockerfile to create a custom apache server with PHP 8.2 and adding apache vhost configs
 ```
 FROM php:8.2-apache